Copyright 2017 Healthcare & Emergency Animal Rescue Team. All Rights Reserved.

-AVID Microchip with PETtrac Registration (includes 24/7 lost & found hotline access): $30
+Microchip with microchip Registration (includes 24/7 lost & found hotline access): $30

 Based on thirty years of first-hand experience, it has been proven time and time again that the microchip identification system works.
 We strongly recommend that you provide your pet with the extra protection of through having a Microchip.

 MICROCHIPPING YOUR PET PROVIDES THE BEST CHANCE POSSIBLE OF BEING REUNITED WITH YOUR PET IN THE EVENT IT EVER BECOMES LOST!

 The #1 killer of pets is when they become lost.
 Even pets which stay "indoors" are at great risk of becoming lost, especially as a consequence of natural disasters such as hurricanes, tornadoes, fires, floods and earthquakes, or simply as a result of a door or gate being left open.

 Such natural disasters are not uncommon and remain a huge threat for pets becoming separated from their families.
 It's almost impossible to find your pet in such cases UNLESS it is microchipped!
 Often pets end up in shelters or temporary housing located in a different city or county than where their owners reside.
 Collars and tags do not provide a reliable source of identification, as they are not always necessarily kept on the pet, or often they accidentally come off, or they are even intentionally removed.